-For people with learning disabilities finding love is often more than just chemistry – it can come down to getting the right support from your staff.
+For some people finding love is often more than just chemistry – it can come down to getting the right support

 Supported Loving is a human rights-based campaign, with associated network meetings, hosted by Choice Support.
-We believe people with learning disabilities and/or autism should be able to enjoy the same sexual and romantic freedoms as everyone else.
+We believe people with learning disabilities and autistic people should be able to enjoy the same sexual and romantic freedoms as everyone else.

 Supported Loving is run by Dr Claire Bates, who works for Choice Support, and is an honorary research associate at the University of Kent’s Tizard Centre.